-As part of the "Turnkey" construction, whether for a new house, a renovation or an expansion project, our team of architects and builders Methods Studio architects and builders makes it his duty to have and to propose all the insurance necessary for the smooth running of works.
+With a "turnkey" building project, whether for a new house, renovation or an extension, our team of Methods Studio architects and builders makes it his duty to have and to propose all the insurance necessary for the smooth running of works.
 And we require all contractors working with us to offer insurance monitoring.

 The duration of a project and related insurance

 An outline of building work insurance

 - Company and damage insurance must be taken out at the start of works.